-- Community knowledge about aged care and support available in the home improves service identification and navigation - Important life decisions often made in made in times of emergency and distress - Limited family supports can impact timely identification of issues and responses - High emotional and physical stress for carer - Appropriate recruitment of RACF staff e.g. Staff that are able to provide support across a range of health and social conditions including dementia and people from diverse backgrounds - Timely comprehensive medical assessment in the RACF in response to escalating conditions would not be happy with this, she could not afford more time away from her children and business.

-Recognition of a person's social, cultural, spiritual and emotional needs
+- Community knowledge about aged care and support available in the home improves service identification and navigation - Important life decisions often made in made in times of emergency and distress - Limited family supports can impact timely identification of issues and responses - High emotional and physical stress for carer. - Appropriate recruitment of RACF staff e.g. Staff that are able to provide support across a range of health and social conditions including dementia and people from diverse backgrounds - Timely comprehensive medical assessment in the RACF in response to escalating conditions - Recognition of a person's social, cultural, spiritual and emotional needs

-KENG IS ADMITTED TO HOSPITAL
+KENC IS ADMITTED TO HOSPITAL

-Mei is becoming increasingly lonely, isolated and exhausted.
+Mailisbacoming increasingly lonely, ipplicited and exhausted

-Mei: Mei feels obliged to visit Keng regularly, but has never driven and needs to catch a taxi to get to the RACF.
+Mei: Mei feels obliged to visit 6000 regularly but has never driven and needs to catch a taxi to get to the RACF.
 She feels busier than ever and has not reconnected with the social activities she enjoyed.

-Keng: Keng displays increased signs of confusion and agitation.
-As the weekend progresses, staff find it increasingly difficult to manage him and are fearful that he may hurt himself or others.
-An ambulance is called and Keng is taken to the Emergency Department.
+Keng: Koog displays increased signs of confusion and agitation.
+As the weekend progresses, staff find it increasingly difficult to manage him and are fearful that he may burt himself or others.
+An ambulance is called and Koog Is taken to the Emergency Department.